mizuki-nana/coreVM/README.md

 This project is consisted of three focus areas that are in-sync with its
 development:

-### Project "Lithum-Ion"
+### Project "Lithium-Ion"
 Focuses on achieving the highest performance possible while striving to maintain great architecture designs.
 Performance and efficiency should be factors taken into consideration at every stage of design and development.
-Some metrics for measuring performance and efficiency include per-instruction and overall execution time, memory usage, byte-code loading time, etc.
+Some metrics for measuring performance and efficiency include per-instruction and overall execution time, memory usage, bytecode loading time, etc.

 ### Project "Swiss Army Knife"
 Focuses on achieving versatile capabilities and flexibilities to meet the needs